slopjong/jimmy/README.md

 </VirtualHost>
 ```

-The folder `/var/www/some/folder/html` would be your DocumentRoot, the path `/var/www/some/folder` has then to be set in the path variable in the deployment script `bin/deploy.sh`.
+The folder `/var/www/some/folder/save` would be your DocumentRoot, the path `/var/www/some/folder` has then to be set in the path variable in the deployment script `bin/deploy.sh`.
 Open this file in a text editor and set this variable.

+It's important to that the last path segment is `save` because the node script will reference it.

 Deploy the game
 ---------------